Tobionecenobi/SEB/README.md

 ## Dependencies

 SEB has only been compiled on linux systems and has not been tested on mac OS or Windows.
 If you are using Windows, we recommend using the *Windows Subsystem for Linux* (WSL), search for it in the search bar.
 Before downloading the source code make sure you have installed
-1. a working C++ compiler and make system on your system.
+1. a working C++11 compliant compiler and make system on your system.
 2. The [GiNaC](https://www.ginac.de/Download.html) symbolic manipulation librabry for C++
 3. The [GNU scientific Libary](https://www.gnu.org/software/gsl/)